tobyhodges/probable-enigma/episodes/01-introduction.md

 ## Evolution of research and Open Science

 PAULINE some text that follows my narrative from the test run.
-You can copy OS relavant information from the 02-OS-Intruduction episode in FAIR-in-bio-pracice.
+You can copy OS relavant information from the 02-OS-Intruduction episode (https://carpentries-incubator.github.io/fair-bio-practice/02-os-introduction/index.html) in FAIR-in-bio-pracice.
 Rember it was much more condensed here (I copied the graphic and text for OS buildig blocks, and the follo excercise).
+It should reflect the key points from Power Point slides

 ![Figure 1.
 Open Science Building Blocks](../fig/OpenScienceBuildingBlocks.jpg)